cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 So, for example, you could play The Magician (I) after The Fool (0), or The Lovers (VI) after The Chariot (VII).

 ## Catastrophe
+_In the heat of battle, you've made a terrible mistake._

 * Any time The Tower is drawn, it must be played immediately and before any other cards: on Catastrophe.
 * The player discards all cards on all of their abilities, including The Tower, then shuffles the discard pile back into their deck and ends their turn.
 * If Lucky, gain 10 Shield.

 ## Friendship
+_You can't help but feel a connection to the people around you._

 * Corruption may be marked on Friendship.
 * At the end of the day, draw 1 (Charming: 2) empty corruption circles on Friendship.
 * Players with Strange may not use Friendship.

 ## Flex
+_With a great strain, you can push yourself to the limits of what you're capable of._

 * Only players with Strong can use Flex.
 * Place The Emperor on Flex.
 * While there is a card on Flex, any damage generated is multiplied by 2.
 * Discard the card played on Flex at the end of the turn.

 ## Blur
+_You've moved so fast that even you're not sure where you are._

 * Only players with Fast can use Blur.
 * Place The Chariot on Blur.
 * Generate 5 Shield.